cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/calendar.md

 ## {{% resource_link "27deb6c6-3c01-44bc-8859-2cffecf24ec8" "Week Ten: Endogeneity, Instrumental Variables, and Experimental Design" %}}

-- Understanding the problem of endogeneity.
-Introduction to instrumental variables and two-stage least squares, with a discussion of how to assess the validity of an instrument
+- Understanding the problem of endogeneity; introduction to instrumental variables and two-stage least squares, with a discussion of how to assess the validity of an instrument
 - Discussion of how to design the effective experiment, followed by an example from Indonesia
 - Principles of data visualization with examples of well-crafted visual presentations of data

 ## Week Eleven: Intro to Machine Learning and Data Visualizations

 - Introduction to the use of machine learning for prediction.
-Covers tuning and training. \[Note: These lectures were given by a guest lecturer and not available to OCW users.\]
+Covers tuning and training. \[Note: These lectures were given by a guest lecturer and are not available to OCW users.\]